I’ve attempted twice to build a completely custom world, with varying degrees of success each time. Here are some tips (by learning the hard way):

 - Decide how magic affects daily life in each settlement or nation.
 The availability of magic affects its cost, and will heavily influence living conditions – druids can boost crops and populations; an abundance of clerics affects political structure and may result in theocratic governments, and abundant wizards could produce automations or services, affecting everything from streetlamps to security.

 - The abundance of magic heavily affects the balance between the magic-using classes and the weapon-using classes.
 I ran a “low-magic” campaign which resulted in every PC multi-classing into a class that used magic, because magic was so powerful compared to (non-magical) weapon use.
 Fighter-types, and rogues especially, NEED magic-item support in order to contribute effectively to the party after about level 6-8.
-This limitation of the D20 system is one reason why the “Level 6 cap” has been implemented by some groups.
+This limitation of the D20 system is one reason why the “Level 6 cap” has been implemented by some groups (otherwise known as “E6”).